christian-moerz/freebsd/README.md

 Branch "framework12"
 --------------------
-This is the framework12 branch fork of the FreeBSD main line code to work in conjunction with recent drm-kmod updates to support 12th gen Intel CPUs and integrated graphics under FreeBSD 14-BETA4 (or later).
+This is the framework12 branch fork of the FreeBSD main line code to work in conjunction with recent drm-kmod updates to support 12th gen Intel CPUs and integrated graphics under FreeBSD 14-BETA4 (or later) with a specific focus on frame.work notebooks (see https://frame.work).

 FreeBSD Source:
 ---------------